sarah-antillia/Tiled-ImageMask-Dataset-Breast-Cancer/README.md

 As shown above, a lot of labels is included in it.
 However, for simplicity, we will create ImageMask Dataset for <b>Tumor</b>.<br>

 <h3>3.
 Create Mostly-Tumor Dataset</h3>
-To create Mostly Tumor ImateMask dataset, please run the following command for Python script,
+To create Mostly Tumor ImageMask dataset, please run the following command for Python script,
 <a href="./ImageMaskDatasetGenerator.py">ImageMaskDatasetGenerator.py</a>.<br>
 <pre>
 >python ImageMaskDatasetGenerator.py